-8. (1) A financial services business must, in relation to all customers-
+- 8. (1) A financial services business must, in relation to all customers- - (a) not set up anonymous accounts or accounts in fictitious names, and - (b) maintain accounts in a manner which facilitates the meeting of the requirements of these Regulations. - (2) A financial services business must - - (a) not enter into, or continue, a correspondent banking relationship with a shell bank, and - (b) take appropriate measures to ensure that it does not enter into, or continue, a correspondent banking relationship where the respondent bank is known to permit its accounts to be used by a shell bank.

-- (a) not set up anonymous accounts or accounts in names which it knows, or has reasonable cause to suspect, to be fictitious, and - (b) maintain accounts in a manner which facilitates the meeting of the requirements of these Regulations. - (2) A financial services business must - - (a) not enter into, or continue, a correspondent banking relationship with a shell bank, and - (b) take appropriate measures to ensure that it does not enter into, or continue, a correspondent banking relationship where the respondent bank is known to permit its accounts to be used by a shell bank. - (3) In this regulation - - (a) "consolidated supervision" means supervision by a regulatory authority of all aspects of the business of a group of bodies corporate carried on worldwide, to ensure compliance with- - (i) the Financial Action Task Force Recommendations on Money Laundering; and - (ii) other international requirements, and in accordance with the Core Principles of Effective Banking Supervision issued by the Basel Committee on Banking Supervision as revised or reissued from time to time,
+- (3) In this regulation - - (a) "consolidated supervision" means supervision by a regulatory authority of all aspects of the business of a group of bodies corporate carried on worldwide, to ensure compliance with- - (i) the Financial Action Task Force Recommendations on Money Laundering; and - (ii) other international requirements, and in accordance with the Core Principles of Effective Banking Supervision issued by the Basel Committee on Banking Supervision as revised or reissued from time to time.